Stonehenge Apocalypse

 Stonehenge Apocalypse Trailers

-When a group of archaeologists dig up a human skeleton near the historical monument of STONEHENGE, an ancient piece of machinery hidden beneath the bedrock is discovered.
-Not knowing what it could be the workers accidentally trigger the mechanism and start a chain of events that may very well end the world as we know it
+When a group of archaeologists dig up a human skeleton near Stonehenge, an ancient piece of machinery hidden beneath the bedrock is discovered.
+Not knowing what it could be, the workers accidentally trigger the mechanism and start a chain of events that may very well end the world as we know it

 Reviews